albertan017/LLM4Decompile/README.md

 [llm4decompile-33b](https://huggingface.co/arise-sustech/llm4decompile-33b)

 Here give an example of how to use our model.
-First compile the C code into binary, disassemble the binary into assembly instructions:
+**Preprocessing:** compile the C code into binary, disassemble the binary into assembly instructions.
 ```python
 import subprocess
 import os